hadimsnj/SGRACEx1/demo/README.md

  from sgrace import init_SGRACE,GATConv_SGRACE, Relu_SGRACE

  config.py contains important hardware settings like using attention (i.e GAT) or not (i.e. GCN).
 The quantization target for hardware-aware training (i.e 8-bit down to 1-bit) etc. sgrace.py contains important setting for tensor thresholds and internal scaling for each quantization target.
-You can examine those searching sgrace.py for w_qbits == x where x is your   quantization target (e.g. 8)
+You can examine those searching sgrace.py for **w_qbits == x** where x is your   quantization target (e.g. 8)

- In config.py to use the hardware accelerator the variable acc needs to be set to one and device needs to be set to cpu (This is the ARM cpu available on the FPGA board).
+ In config.py to use the hardware accelerator the variable **acc** needs to be set to one and **device** needs to be set to cpu (This is the ARM cpu available on the FPGA board).
+The ARM cpu will run the model and offload layer processing to the FPGA accelerator automatically.

 5.2